 - 1. Remove the cotter pin from the propeller shaft and discard. - 2.
 Wedge a piece of 1" x 4" wood between the propeller blade and the starboard side of the strut and rudder. - 3.
 Remove the nylon locknut and discard.

-Remove propeller and key from the keyway.
+Use a propeller puller to remove the propeller, then remove the key from the keyway.
 Inspect the keyways and key for any damage.

 Installation